people

 Giuseppe Tricomi holds a Ph.D. in Cyber Physical Systems from the University of Messina.

-His research started from mobile and distributed systems but now is moving toward field about cooperation (orchestrated or federated) among Cyber-Physical Systems, adaptative environmental behavior, human-aware adaptability, Environmental Continuity, Intelligent Personal Assistants.
+His research began in mobile and distributed systems and has since shifted toward (orchestrated or federated) cooperation among Cyber-Physical Systems, adaptive environmental behavior, human-aware adaptability, Environmental Continuity, Intelligent Personal Assistants.

-He partecipate in designing and extend the Stack4Things middleware.
+He contributed to the design and extension of the Stack4Things middleware.

-He is currently on a leave to work as an assistant professor in Computer Science Engineering at the Department of Engineering of the University of Messina, after holding a fixed-term Researcher position at ICAR-CNR.
+He is currently on a leave to work as an Assistant Professor in Computer Science and Engineering at the Department of Engineering of the University of Messina, after holding a fixed-term Researcher position at ICAR-CNR.

-He was employed by the Italian Ministry of Defence from 2017 to 2023, and since 2023 by the Italian Ministry of Education.
+He was employed by the Italian Ministry of Defence from 2017 to 2023, and has been with the Italian Ministry of Education since 2023.

 He has authored over 40 peer-reviewed scientific publications.